akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

        pci=0000:18:00.0,peer=IXIA:1.1;
        pci=0000:18:00.1,peer=IXIA:1.2;

-Here are an example for TRex:
+Here is an example for TRex:

 .. code-block:: console